henrythomaz/estudies/README.md

 MIT License.

-You can study with this repositorio althught you need follow this LICENSE:
+You can study with this repository, although you must follow its license:

 Check out [LICENSE](./LICENSE) for more details.